tjoskar/ng-lazyload-image/README.md

 <img [lazyLoad]="image$ | async">
 ```

-If you are using Ionic 2 you may need to include your own scroll observable or change the scroll target.
+If you are using Ionic 2 and **don't** want to use IntersectionObserver, you may need to include your own scroll observable or change the scroll target.

 ```javascript
 @Component({